-So a conversion happens when you turn a website visitor into a lead and ultimately, perhaps, a sale.
-Without conversions, a website will not work for your business, cannot deliver any return on your investment and will kill any interest your expensive advertising generates.
+A conversion happens when you turn a website visitor into a lead and ultimately, a sale.
+Without conversions, a website will not work for your ecommerce business, cannot deliver any return on your investment and will kill any interest your expensive advertising generates.

-A site that is built to convert can be as important as the difference between a business surviving or shutting up shop for good.
-Conversion should be the ultimate measure of website success - but many designers are graphic experts who prioritise the look and feel of a site over the requirement to turn visitors into customers.
+An ecommerce website that is built to convert can be as important as the difference between a business surviving or shutting up shop for good.
+Conversion should be the ultimate measure of website success - but many website designers are graphic experts who prioritise the look and feel of a site over the requirement to turn visitors into customers.

-Sites that convert a large number of visitors into leads typically feature obvious and brightly coloured calls to action.
-The problem is that putting a larger than life and lime green "contact us now" button in a key place on every page of a site can be a designer's worst nightmare.
+Websites that convert a large number of visitors into leads typically feature obvious and brightly coloured calls to action.
+The problem is that putting a larger than life and lime green "contact us now" button in a key place on every page of a website can be a designer's worst nightmare.